Your Fund Surrey frequently asked questions

 Anyone can submit an Ideas Submission once the application forms open on the online portal.
 You will be asked to provide your Commonplace URL (this can be found through going to your pin on commonplace and copying the web address) to show you have used the site.

 How should I show the local support for my project?

-Place your idea on the Your Fund Surrey Commonplace map (live on 16 November) where people can like to express their support, or offer further suggestions relating to your idea.
+Place your idea on the Your Fund Surrey Commonplace map (live on 16 November) where people can agree with your idea or submit another comment/pin with an alternative suggestion.

 We also encourage you to use your own networks and social media to share your idea with a wider audience.
 We will help promote any Your Fund Surrey content on the Council's social media channels that can reach hundreds of thousands of people, if you use the hashtags #YourFundSurrey or #MakeItHappen

 That's not up to us to define, but it can be thought of as the local area you identify with – your town, your village, your road – or those support networks or groups you feel you belong to, such as charities, community organisations, even your book group or local football team.

 Do we need to look for other funding that sits alongside your funding?